solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/_index.md

                       text: 'baz'
 {{< /highlight >}}

-Because `inheritTransformation` is set to `true` on the child route, the parent `virtualHost` transformation config will be merged into the child.
-The child route's transformations will look like:
+Because `inheritTransformation` is set to `true` on the child route, the parent `virtualHost` transformation config is merged into the child.
+The child route's transformations look like the following.

 {{< highlight yaml "hl_lines=8-22" >}}
 # This snippet has been abridged for brevity, and only includes transformation-relevant config